FlaxEngine/FlaxEngine/README.md

 * Run `GenerateProjectFiles.command`
 * Open workspace with XCode or Visual Studio Code
 * Build and run (configuration  `Editor.Mac.Development`)

+#### Troubleshooting

+* `Could not execute because the specified command or file was not found.`

+Restart PC - ensure DotNet is added to PATH for command line tools execution.

+* `Microsoft.NET.TargetFrameworkInference.targets(141,5): error NETSDK1045: The current .NET SDK does not support targeting .NET 7.0.
+Either target .NET 5.0 or lower, or use a version of the .NET SDK that supports .NET 7.0`

+Use Visual Studio 2022, older versions are not supported by .NET SDK 7.

+* `Building for Windows without Vulkan rendering backend (Vulkan SDK is missing)`

+Install the Vulkan SDK then set an environment variable to provide the path to the SDK prior to running GenerateProjectFiles.bat: `set VULKAN_SDK=%sdk_path%`.

+* `The NuGetSdkResolver did not resolve this SDK`

+Install `.NET SDK`, `NuGet package manager` and `NuGet targets and build tasks` in Visual Studio components.

 ## Workspace directory